 10. Keep growing and developing.

 The rate of change in the world today means that every year, more and more of what we've previously learned becomes obsolete.
 Keep up-to-date with the latest research and development in the field.
-Attend coaching conferences, watch webcasts, subscribe to literature and web feeds.
-The GrowingCoaches Blog is one option available to keep coaching top-of-mind.
+Attend coaching conferences, watch webcasts, subscribe to literature and web feeds. ( Subscribe to our Blog at XLTeamwork.com to keep coaching and teamwork top-of-mind.)

 Follow Excel Group on LinkedIn to keep up to date on Coaching, Team Eeffectiveness and Recruiting, as well as job opportunities and video updates.Chuck A. Reynolds is a Principal and Chief Performance Officer with Excel Group Development a Performance Solutions firm that assists organizations in enhancing management and team effectiveness.
 He can be reached indirectly by emailing our admin group.
 Insert 'ATTN Chuck' in the subject area.